to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 = 2.11 =
 *Release Date - 2018-09-17*

-* Update: CSS-cache issues eliminated by adding a checksum to asset URL
+* Update: CSS-cache issues eliminated by adding checksum to asset URL
-* Update: Improved performance with editor-style compilation on the initial editor load
+* Update: Improved performance with editor style compilation on the initial editor load
 * Update: Notification about 3rd party elements added to the element preview
-* Update: Empty space element updated to accept the various type of sizes
+* Update: Empty space element updated to accept various type of sizes
 * Update: Visual Composer and page builder buttons are aligned in height
-* Update: 'Lock' icon in the Visual Composer Hub opens the Premium section of www.visualcomposer.com site
+* Update: 'Lock' icon in the Visual Composer Hub opens Premium section of visualcomposer.io site
 * Fix: Goodreads widget works properly
 * Fix: Bold and Italic options of inline editor works properly with Total theme
 * Fix: Compatibility with One.com hosting environment